tclokie/Sentify-Assessment/README.md

 # Status

 Code written to set up an encrypted S3 bucket, including one fine-grained test.
-The test is failing because the encryption is not properly set up.
-Next step: add an encryption key.
+The test is passing.

 ## Useful commands